-- An intermediate (youth) size football will be used in all divisions.
-Leather, synthetic leather, or rubber footballs are appropriate for use in training and competition.
-Nerf footballs may be used in training to assist athletes who are having difficulty catching the ball, but will not be used in competition. - 2) A protective mouthpiece must be worn at all times. - 3) Players must wear rubber-cleated or flat-soled athletic shoes. - a) Metal cleats, spikes, hiking boots or other equipment deemed dangerous by officials will not be allowed. - 4) A one-piece, three-flag belt will be worn during the game at all times. - a) Any player that intentionally wears their flag belt improperly (tied) while in play will be penalized. - b) Uniform shirts must be tucked in at the waist to avoid obstruction of Flag Pulling. - 5) All players on a team must wear uniforms (shirt and pants) that are identical in color, trim, style and material.
+- Ball: Teams shall play with a pebble-grained leather or rubber ball in regular or intermediate/youth football sizes.
+Nerf footballs may be used in training to assist athletes who are having difficulty catching the ball, but will not be used in competition. - 2) A protective mouthpiece must be worn at all times. - 3) Players must wear rubber-cleated or flat-soled athletic shoes. - a) Metal cleats, spikes, hiking boots or other equipment deemed dangerous by officials will not be allowed. - 4) Flag Belt: Each offensive player shall wear a one-piece quick release belt, without any knots, at the waistline with three (3) flags permanently attached, one (1) flag on each side and one (1) in the center of the back.
+The belt must have spring-loaded clip.
+(No detachable flags) - a) Defensive players are not required to wear a flag belt. - b) Any player that intentionally wears their flag belt improperly (tied) while in play will be penalized. - c) Uniform shirts must be tucked in at the waist to avoid obstruction of Flag Pulling. - 5) All players on a team must wear uniforms (shirt and pants) that are identical in color, trim, style and material.
 An Arabic number of contrasting color and at least four inches high on the front and six inches high on the back must be worn on all uniform shirts.
 All uniform shirts must be tucked in at the waist.
 All players' pants shall be either all long or all short in style and must not have pockets.
 If this must vary due to health or religious reasons, a Special Needs form must be completed upon registration.
 No cut-off shorts or denim jeans are allowed.
 Hats (baseball style caps or caps with hard visor) may not be worn.
 Receiver's gloves may be worn.
 No jewelry is allowed.
 Taped numbers on pinnies are not legal in SOWI competition.
 Proper uniforms and uniform numbering will be enforced.
 Players with illegal and/or non-matching uniforms will not be allowed to play.
 Legality of a uniform may be determined by the referee or by the event coordinator.